asaddun/adyawinsa/arduino/mesin/README.md

 ## Release Change Log

+## 4.0.4 Update
+Add ability to do self-update, checking to server version then updating when there is an update.

 ## 4.0.3 Update
 - Add the ability to store the temporary data to the memory using FS file when the connection of sensor is problem, then send data again when connection is reestablised as a JSON Array format.
 - Change the way send the time, now using the **Epoch time** (second from 01-01-1970), in this code the epoch is in GMT 00:00, using JS funtion `toLocaleTimeString()` or `toLocaleDateString()` will convert the epoch to the time zone area of the system.